bitovi/academy/src/program-management-with-jira/8-estimating.md

 @page learn-agile-program-management-with-jira/estimating Estimating
 @parent learn-agile-program-management-with-jira 8

-@description Learn how to build a plan and estimate the delivery time of an initiaiative.
+@description Learn how to build a plan and estimate the delivery time of an initiative.

 @body